lauraikon/IKON-documentation/theory/ikon-language.md

 ### Negation

-IKON uses a single negation form before the word:
+IKON uses a single negation form before the negated word:

 - *she no-NEG have-VERB interest in something* (completely lacks possession of interest)
 - *she no-NEG interested-ADJ in something* (focus on state)